mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 6. Cleanup Phase

-The UdaPeople finance department likes it when your AWS bills are more or less the same as last month OR trending downward.
+The rdproject finance department likes it when your AWS bills are more or less the same as last month OR trending downward.
 But, what if all this “Blue-Green” is leaving behind a trail of dead-end production environments?
 That upward trend probably means no Christmas bonus for the dev team.
-Let’s make sure everyone at UdaPeople has a Merry Christmas by adding a job to clean up old stacks.
+Let’s make sure everyone at rdproject has a Merry Christmas by adding a job to clean up old stacks.

 - Find the job named `cleanup` in your config file.
   - Write code that deletes the previous S3 bucket and EC2 instance.